 Biblical Identity of Asian Nations

 After the Flood, God told Noah and his family to go and replenish the Earth (Genesis 8:15-18).
 Noah had three sons: Shem, Ham and Japheth.
 Each son was the beginning of a separate race.
-Shem was the father of the white race; Ham the father of the black; and Japheth, the yellow race.
-Renowned educator Herbert W. Armstrong explained in Mystery of the Ages that Japheth evidently married a yellow woman, and Ham a black.
+Shem was the father of the white race; Ham, the father of the black; and Japheth, the yellow race.
+Renowned educator Herbert W. Armstrong explained in Mystery of the Ages that Japheth evidently married a yellow woman, and Ham, a black.

 Genesis 10:2-3 list the sons of Japheth: “… Gomer, and Magog, and Madai, and Javan, and Tubal, and Meshech, and Tiras.
 And the sons of Gomer; Ashkenaz, and Riphath, and Togarmah.”

 In his book Compendium of World History, Dr. Herman Hoeh correctly identified Meshech and Tubal as fathers of those who comprise greater Russia today.
 Magog fathered the people of China and Mongolia.
-Gomer fathered the Japanese people as well as the Cambodians, Thais, Burmese, Laos and Vietnamese.
+Gomer fathered the Japanese as well as the Cambodians, Thais, Burmese, Laos and Vietnamese.
 Togarmah also factored into the ancestry of Japan and some of these other nations.

 Greek historian Herodotus wrote that the descendants of Noah’s grandson Cush split into two branches: a dark-skinned, curly-haired branch that migrated to Africa and a dark-skinned, straight-haired branch that migrated to India.
-This group of people later intermarried with Aryan settlers from Persia, producing the brown coloration of the Indian peoples today (Herman Hoeh, “The Truth About the Race Question,” Plain Truth, July 1957).
+This latter group later intermarried with Aryan settlers from Persia, producing the brown coloration of the Indian peoples today (Herman Hoeh, “The Truth About the Race Question,” Plain Truth, July 1957).

 Mr. Armstrong concurred with Dr. Hoeh’s research.
 Referring to Ezekiel 38:2, he said, “There is general agreement among students of prophecy that ‘Gog’ in the land of ‘Magog’ is the vast regions of northern Eurasia extending from the Baltic to the Pacific.
 ‘Meshech’ is Moscow, ‘Tubal’ is Tobolsk.
 The Bible margin says ‘Prince of Rosh,’ which is Russia” (Plain Truth, April 1981).

 This passage in Ezekiel goes on to list “Ethiopia, and Libya … and many people” being allied with Russia and China (verses 5-6).
 Ethiopia and Libya should be translated “Cush” and “Phut.”
-Although portions of the tribes of Cush and Phut migrated to African nations, the rest settled in areas of India.
+Portions of the tribes of Cush and Phut migrated to African nations, while the rest settled in areas of India.
 The context of this passage shows that it refers to modern-day Indians (and perhaps Pakistanis) rather than to the African peoples.